Silver Strikers FC

 Silver Strikers Football Club is a Malawian professional football club based in Lilongwe, currently playing in the TNM Super League, the top division of Malawian football.
-The club was founded in 1977 as a social team for Reserve Bank of Malawi staff members. hence the nickname the bankers.
+The club was founded in 1977 as a social team for staff at the Reserve Bank of Malawi, hence the club's nickname The Bankers.

-They have won eight Malawi league titles, one Malawi National Championship, three Malawi FAM Cup and three Top 8 Cups.
+They have won 9 Malawi league titles, making them the 2nd most successful team in the competition, one Malawi National Championship, four Malawi FAM Cup and three Top 8 Cups.They had also won many now defunct cups in the 80s and 90s, anniversary celebration cups, and a Charity Shield in 2025.
+These successes make them one of the most successful football clubs in Malawi, probably behind just FCB Nyasa Big Bullets and Mighty Wanderers FC.